meshcloud/meshcloud-docs/docs/administration.building-blocks.md

 in the Admin Area by the Cloud Foundation Team.
 Read more below on how you can create and deploy a new Building Block Definition.

+## Collie Hub

+[Collie-Hub](https://github.com/meshcloud/collie-hub/) serves as a central hub for building block modules.
+We invite you to explore and take advantage of the existing modules, or even contribute your own if you have created any.
+Our modules are conveniently organized by cloud providers, making it easy for you to quickly find what you need in the respective folders.

 ## Creating a new Building Block Definition

 In the Admin Area, click on the "Building Block" item in the sidebar under "Platforms".
 On this page, click "Create new Definition".
 A wizard opens that guides you through the creation of the entire Building Block Definition.

-> While our current support covers Terraform up to version 1.5.5, we're actively investigating the possibility of extending our support to upcoming Terraform versions.
-We're excited to share that we're also exploring the potential support for openTF.
-This initiative seeks to provide an open-source alternative to the official HashiCorp Terraform provider.

-### Building Blocks Repository

-The [Building Blocks Repository](https://github.com/meshcloud/building-blocks) serves as a central hub for building block modules.
-We invite you to explore and take advantage of the existing modules, or even contribute your own if you have created any.
-Our modules are conveniently organized by cloud providers, making it easy for you to quickly find what you need in the respective folders.

-Additionally, our [Wiki](https://github.com/meshcloud/building-blocks/wiki) offers a wealth of valuable resources on how to create Terraform modules, craft building blocks based on them, and access a multitude of examples to spark your inspiration.
-The Wiki is designed to facilitate your Building Block journey and empower your infrastructure development.
-We hope you will find it to be a valuable resource in your work.
+> meshStack supports Terraform up to version 1.5.5 and supports OpenTofu versions starting with 1.6.0.

 ### General Building Block Definition Information